tharunkrsh/velox/README.md

 ### Data Pipeline

-ELOX uses a structured pipeline to ensure that market data is clean, consistent and processed without future price leakage.
+VELOX uses a structured pipeline to ensure that market data is clean, consistent and processed without future price leakage.
 We

 1. **Data ingestion**
    Historical OHLCV data is pulled from `yfinance` for each selected asset and standardised before use.